srconstantin/dispute-resolution/readme.md

 --saves user info and contact info to sqlite database

---allows users to make disputes, add contacts to disputes, accept or reject dispute invitations, and input text into a dispute.
+--allows users to make and delete disputes, add contacts to disputes, accept or reject dispute invitations, leave disputes, and input text into a dispute.

 --saves disputes and their state (pending/accepted/rejected participants,  each participant's text, ongoing/cancelled/completed dispute status, dispute verdict) into the database